 Summer School Data Science specialisation:

-Upon completing 3 out of 5 courses in the specialisation of which at least one text mining course, students can obtain a certificate.
+Upon completing 3 out of 5 courses in the specialisation (no more than one text mining course), students can obtain a certificate.
 Each course may also be taken separately.

 Please note that there is always the possibility that we have to change the course pending COVID19-related developments.
 The exact details, including a day-to-day program, will be communicated 6 weeks prior to the start of the course.